all-junks/Pop-OS-Interstellar-GTK-Theme/README.md

 · Change tab to <code>Fonts</code> & change <code>Default Font</code> to <code>Jetbrains Mono Regular</code>

 · Change <code>Monospace Font</code> to <code>Jetbrains Mono Regular</code> as well

+## Changelog (v1.0.1):-

+· Added 2 new backgrounds

+· Modified README.md

+<h1 align="center"> You can support me by downloading & installing this theme!
+It really means a lot to me! :) </h1>